 Clothing: Exactly This Much

-Clothing is the category where minimalism matters most — babies routinely outgrow a size before you've washed everything in it twice.
+Clothing is where minimalism matters most — babies routinely outgrow a size before you've washed everything twice.
+For the first three months, register for: six zip-front sleepers in 0–3M (snaps at 2am is a mistake you make exactly once), six onesies, and three pairs of pants.

+If you're due in fall or winter, add a bunting suit or a Kyte Baby sleep bag rated for Canadian temperatures.
 Skip shoes entirely.
 Skip accessories.
-Don't register for anything that doesn't have a clear, practical function for a non-walking, non-opinionated infant.
-Anything gifted beyond your list that's adorable but impractical is a bonus — not a registry item.
+Anything gifted beyond this that's adorable but impractical is a bonus — not a registry item.

 On-the-Go: The Carrier Over the Stroller

-Items Minimalist Parents Wish They'd Had from Day One
+Items Minimalist Parents Wish They'd Registered For

 Frequently Asked Questions